isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 ## Conclusion

-With careful planning, automation and rehearsals it's entirely possible to enable KMS Encryption At Rest on a large number of existing RDS Instances.
+With careful planning, automation and rehearsals, it's entirely possible to enable KMS Encryption At Rest on a large number of existing RDS Instances.
 And there are a few options to choose from (online vs cold).
 It would be a lot simpler if AWS RDS supported enabling KMS Encryption on existing instances out of the box, but as of Mar 23 2019 it didn't — at least not on our version of MySQL - 5.6.x.